Gasteria ‘Little Warty’

-Gasteria are small, shallow-rooted, and relatively slow-growing.
+Gasterias are small, shallow-rooted, and relatively slow-growing.
 They are often grown in small clusters in wide, shallow dishes.
-Over time, clusters will naturally enlarge as the mother plant sends off small plantlets… – See more at: How to Grow and Care for Gasteria.
+Over time, clusters will naturally enlarge as the mother plant sends off small plantlets… – See more at: How to Grow and Care for Gasteria

 It is a cross between Gasteria batesiana and Gasteria ‘Old Man Silver’ which was obtained by the Australian hybridizer David Cumming.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus